 Sometimes the emotions you want to portray in your painting work better if you do it in a more sketchy style, other times it’s the opposite.

 It’s up to you to know what works best and how do you like to paint.

 Don’t be afraid to fail and learn from your mistakes, that’s what they’re there for!

-Sometimes you feel stuck and that your art style isn’t really going anywhere.
+Sometimes you feel stuck and that your artistic style isn’t really going anywhere.
 Take a breather!

-Stop with the usual drawings and styles you’re doing and find new ideas to work with.
+Stop with the usual drawings and various art styles you’re doing, and find new ideas to work with.

 Experimenting and trying out new things will open new horizons for you, helping you and improving yourself and your art.

 Once again, Pinterest boards can come in handy here.

 Whenever I find a new book, manga, comic or game that I like, I end up creating a new board for them, so that I can keep some visual elements of those things and let it inspire me.